ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/beckhoff/Beckhoff-troubleshooting.md

 Some of these axes are relatively-encoded, so need to be homed/calibrated before use after a power cycle.
 At the moment we use the `.ATHM` field to indicate this, so if the home icon is not shown on the Table of Motors the axes have not been calibrated and will error when a move is attempted.

-The Sample changer has some `pt100` sensors for temperature mounted on it, these are fed in through the beckhoff as extra fields.
+The Sample changer has some `pt100` sensors for temperature mounted on it, these are fed in through the Beckhoff as extra fields.
 These are loaded by [this `.db`](https://github.com/ISISComputingGroup/EPICS-motorExtensions/blob/master/sandalsSampleChangerApp/Db/sandals_sample_changer_beckhoff_extras.substitutions)

 ### INTER - Detector tank including Jaws 4